LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

-The same syntax is used for both histograms on the left and the right.
-The only difference is the choice of the dynamical scale, where the total transverse energy in the event (Option 2 above) is used for the plot on the right panel of Fig.~\ref{fig:multiboson}.
-The total transverse energy in the event is a superior choice for the generation of processes with the inclusion of dimension-8 operators in triboson processes in the bulk of the distribution~(right panel of Fig~\ref{fig:multiboson}), while the tail of the distribution is better predicted by the default choice of scale (left panel of Fig.~\ref{fig:multiboson}).
-A possible reason for this behavior is that a single scale choice is not valid for processes that traverse a wide kinematic range.
-Therefore the \textit{a-priori} expectation that the same value of the scale will be sufficient for both the SM process and the BSM process is flawed.
+This syntax is also used for both histograms in the left and right panels of Fig.~\ref{fig:multiboson}.
+The only difference is the choice of the dynamical scale.
+The total transverse energy of the event (Option 2) is used for the plot in the right panel of Fig.~\ref{fig:multiboson}.
+The total transverse energy provides a better scale choice for generating processes that include dimension-8 operators in triboson production in the bulk of the distribution (right panel), while the tail of the distribution is better predicted by the default scale choice (left panel).
+One possible explanation for this behavior is that a single scale choice is not appropriate for processes spanning a wide kinematic range.
+Therefore, the \textit{a priori} assumption that the same scale choice will suffice for both the SM and BSM processes is flawed.

-A similar effect is seen for vector boson scattering topologies as shown in Fig.~\ref{fig:multiboson2}.
-However in this case the distribution for the SM process is shown, where the SM distribution is obtained by reweighting a BSM distribution down to the SM scenario.
-Other factors that could impact the process generation non-negligibly such as the PDF are shown.
-In the ratio panel, the net effect of the variation of these parameters can be seen, pointing to the need to include these effects in analyses as possible sources of systematic uncertainty.
+A similar effect is observed for vector boson scattering (VBS) topologies, as shown in Fig.~\ref{fig:multiboson2}.
+However, in this case, the distribution for the SM process is obtained by reweighting a BSM distribution down to the SM scenario.
+Other factors that could non-negligibly impact the process generation, such as the PDF choice, are also considered.
+In the ratio panel, the net effect of the variation of these parameters is shown, highlighting the need to include these effects in analyses as potential sources of systematic uncertainty.